Er. Cyrus Pithawalla

 WFM brings you the edited excerpts from a candid tête-à-tête with Er.
 Cyrus K Pithawalla – Director, Engineering of Hiranandani Constructions Pvt.
 Ltd.

-Cyrus K Pithawalla – If I go into my background then nothing else will be covered.
+Cyrus K Pithawalla – If I go into my background, then nothing else will be covered.

 WFM: Still…

-Worst part of engineering curriculum in India isunfortunately Civil Engineering is given the last preference.
-May be because it calls for a lot of hard work and people in today’s world prefer being lazy and sitting in front of computer rather than sweating it on site.I am 60 years old and I enjoy being at site.
+The worst part of the engineering curriculum in India isunfortunately Civil Engineering is given the last preference.
+Maybe because it calls for a lot of hard work and people in today’s world prefer being lazy and sitting in front of ca omputer rather than sweating it on site.
+I am 60 years old, and I enjoy being at the site.

 WFM: You look much younger and energetic.
 What’s the secret?

-Cyrus K Pithawalla : If you learn to enjoy the work – then sky is the limit, if you don’t then you are gone.I don’t look at the watch when I work.
-My day starts as soon as I wake up and keep going till late night.
+Cyrus K Pithawalla: If you learn to enjoy the work, then the sky is the limit; if you don’t, then you are gone.
+I don’t look at the watch when I work.
+My day starts as soon as I wake up and keeps going till late at night.
 I work till the last ounce of energy left in my body.
 This doesn’t mean I don’t have a family life.
 I do have.
 I talk to my wife, daughters, I sing, I dance, I party and all that.
-But amidst that , my work doesn’t stop.
+But amidst that, my work doesn’t stop.
 I multitask.
-Advancement in communication system in this era hasmade multitasking very easy.
-I can keep a tab on my work with help of e-mails, messages, phone calls , whatsApp etc. All these facilities are available in smart phones.
+Advancements in communication systems in this era hasmade multitasking very easy.
+I can keep a tab on my work with the help of e-mails, messages, phone calls, whatsApp etc. All these facilities are available in smartphones.

 - Aesthetics